-07 Dec 5 Reasons Why Hosted VoIP is the Future of Business Communication
+07 Dec 5 Reasons Why Hosted Cloud is the Future of Business Communication

 While some younger readers may not believe this — in fact, they may be horrified by the idea — but there really was a time when there was no public internet.
 In fact, most people had never even heard of the word “internet.”
 The only folks who did were academics, who used it to send data back and forth (and play the occasional game of chess).